TrumpChainDev/docs/tutorials/bridge-tutorials/transfer-fuse-using-bridge-on-fuseswap.md

 ---
 description: >-
-  We will walk you through how to transfer ERAM from Ethereum to Fusenet using the bridge integrated with Fuseswap.
+  We will walk you through how to transfer DJT from Ethereum to Fusenet using the bridge integrated with Fuseswap.
 ---

-# Transfer ERAM or ERM20 using Bridge on Fuseswap
+# Transfer DJT or DJT20 using Bridge on Fuseswap

-**Transferring ERAM from ETH mainnet to Fusenet.**
+**Transferring DJT from ETH mainnet to Fusenet.**

 **Step 1:**